 DOM vs. Virtual DOM

-At the end of the article, you should be able to grasp the basic concepts that allows you to understand how React works.
+At the end of the article, you should be able to grasp the knowledge of basic concepts that allow you to understand how React works using the above-given concepts combined.

 State in React is an object that determines how a component should be rendered or displayed.
-It is what makes your component dynamic as it renders/re-renders when you make changes to a state.
+It is what makes your component dynamic as it renders/re-renders when you make changes to the state object during the manipulation from the component.
 React does the re-rendering under the hood when you’ve changed the state using setState().
-State can be said to be very similar to props, but it’s constrained within a component.
-Each component has their own state that determines how it should look like and put our logic into that state.
+The state can be said to be very similar to props, but it’s constrained within a component.
+Each component has their own state that determines what it should look like and put our logic into that state, each state values created for a different purpose.

-You can see that we used state to hold and change the value of an object, and finally rendering it in our component.
-All of this is possible because of React’s algorithm under the hood.
+You can see that we used the state to hold and change the value of an object, and finally render it in our component.
+All of this is possible because of React’s algorithm under the hood where the component gets re-rendered once the existing state values have been manipulated inside the existing component.

 We set the properties when we’re about to use a component to render in the page.

-Then, we are to access those properties inside a component by calling this.props.
+Then, we are to access those properties inside a component by calling this.props and the multiple props can be de-structured so that all the required props can be consumed into the child component as required.

 DOM vs. Virtual DOM